Credit Reports, Scores & Alerts

 How do I restore my identity with Your Credit and Identity Guard Insurance?

-Equifax’s Your Credit and Identity Guard Insurance supports you if you’ve become a victim of identity fraud.
+Equifax’s Your Credit and Identity Guard Insurance* supports you if you’ve become a victim of identity fraud.
 This is feature is available with an Equifax Premium subscription.
 It’ll help you with the cost of restoring your identity and reduce the impact and risk associated with loss and theft.
 It may also help minimise the stress and grief of restoring your identity and regaining control over your finances.

 It also provides you with much-needed funds while you get back on your feet – reducing the impact and risk associated with loss and theft.